linode/manager/packages/linode-js-sdk/README.md

 This library comes with TypeScript definitions so no need to write your own or find them elsewhere online.
 Just import the functions as normal and they should play nicely with TypeScript!

-Most types can be imported from their respected pathname.
+Most types can be imported from their corresponding pathname.
 For instance:

 ```js
 import { Linode } from 'linode-js-sdk/lib/linodes'
 ```

-For more general types (such as the error shape that comes back from the Linode APIv4, these types can be found in the `/types` dir):
+More general types (such as the error shape that comes back from the Linode APIv4) can be found in the `/types` directory:

 ```js
 import { APIError } from 'linode-js-sdk/lib/types'
 ```

-and, of course, you can also import from the root if preferred
+You can also import from the root if preferred:

 ```js
 import { APIError, Linode } from 'linode-js-sdk'